RITA-group/py-kitchen/README.md

 Python backend for RITA project

 ## Run locally
-Currently, it connects to the actual Firestore.
+Currently, dev server connects to the actual Firestore.
 So for this to work service account json should exist locally.
+In order to do that add `secrets` folder and add `service-account-key.json` which you obtained from you Firebase account.
+After that just run:

 `docker-compose up --build`